Residential Substance Use Treatment

 Post-Residential Recovery Program Tools and Resources

-A practical component of residential treatment is setting clients up for success after they leave their treatment program.
-If clients are able to practice and begin using skills and resources while in treatment, they are more likely to be able to maintain their recovery in the months and years following rehab.
+A practical component of residential treatment is setting patients up for success after they leave their treatment program.
+If patients are able to practice and begin using skills and resources while in treatment, they are more likely to be able to maintain their recovery in the months and years following rehab.

 Finding an Effective Residential Treatment Program